Turkish Naval Forces: TAI Aksungur UCAV

+The TAI Aksungur is a twin-engine long-endurance UCAV developed by Turkish Aerospace Industries for intelligence, surveillance, reconnaissance and maritime strike missions.

+The Turkish Naval Forces inducted the Aksungur into service during the early 2020s for maritime patrol and anti-surface warfare support missions.
+Aircraft with the tail numbers TCB-881, TCB-882 and TCB-884 were delivered to naval aviation units between 2021 and 2023.

+The aircraft is capable of carrying electro-optical systems, maritime surveillance radars, sonobuoys and precision-guided munitions for extended over-water operations.

+STM TOGAN

+The STM TOGAN is a rotary-wing tactical mini UAV developed by STM for autonomous reconnaissance and surveillance missions.
+The system has been evaluated and used by various branches of the Turkish Armed Forces, including naval and amphibious units, during tactical reconnaissance exercises and field operations.

+HAVELSAN BAHA

+The HAVELSAN BAHA is a sub-cloud autonomous vertical take-off and landing (VTOL) UAV designed by HAVELSAN for tactical reconnaissance, surveillance and intelligence missions.

+Although primarily associated with Turkish Land Forces units, the BAHA system is part of the broader Turkish Armed Forces unmanned systems ecosystem and has been demonstrated for joint and amphibious operational support roles.

 USVs

 ULAQ

 ULAQ is the first indigenous and locally developed Armed Unmanned Surface Vehicle (AUSV).
 The vehicle is being developed by a joint venture between Ares Shipyard and METEKSAN.
 The vessel is planned to be equipped with four Cirit and two L-UMTAS anti-tank missile systems provided by Roketsan.
 Moreover, ULAQ is projected to have a 400-kilometer-long cruising range with 65 km per hour maximum speed.
 The vessel is planned to be operated in missions such as reconnaissance, surveillance and intelligence, surface warfare, asymmetric warfare, armed escort and force protection, and strategic facility security.
 Currently, the project is undergoing sea trials and will start to fire tests through the third quarter of 2021.
 The first firing test of the vessel was completed on 26 May 2021 by destroying a designated target with the Roketsan Cirit missile.

 TCB Marlin

 With a ceremony held on 9 January 2024, she entered service in the Turkish Naval Forces as the first UCSV (unmanned combat surface vessel) with the hull number TCB-1101 and name Marlin SİDA.